EU demands ‘commitment’ from Georgia

 Georgia must prove that it still wants to join the EU, European Council President Charles Michel has said, after the ruling party’s election victory on Saturday was rejected by pro-Western forces in the former Soviet state.

-With over 99% of ballots counted, the populist conservative Georgian Dream party has won over 54% of the vote and is projected to add six more seats in the 150-seat national parliament.
-Four other groups have crossed the 5% threshold, all of them pro-EU.
+With over 99% of ballots counted, the populist conservative Georgian Dream party has won over 54% of the vote and is projected to have a clear majority in the 150-seat national parliament.
+Four other groups have crossed the 5% election threshold, all of them pro-EU.
 The ruling party says it supports membership in the bloc, but has adopted policies that have been criticized by Brussels.

-The Georgian leadership must “demonstrate its firm commitment to the country’s EU path,” Michel said on Sunday in a post on X. The European Council will review “alleged irregularities” during the election, he added, citing a report by international observers.
+Responding to the hotly contested election and teh opposition’s declaration that it refuses to accept the results, Michel issued a call on X on Sunday for the Georgian leadership to “demonstrate its firm commitment to the country’s EU path.”
+The European Council will review “alleged irregularities” during the election, he added, citing a report by international observers.

 Monitors sent to Georgia by the Organization for Security and Cooperation in Europe (OSCE) have confirmed that voters were offered a wide choice of candidates who could “generally campaign freely,” but noted that the election “unfolded amid entrenched polarization” in society.